 Many agencies and freelancers call themselves consultants when most (or all) of their work consists of implementation.
 You are selling the execution of a service to clients, performing tasks and activities on their behalf.
 It can be anything from staff or customer research, delivering specific training, running team-building events.

-This is what my team does at Singular Reach: coaching and done-for-you marketing campaigns for boutique consulting firms.
-Clients who have junior staff available usually hire us to develop in-house capabilities.
-Smaller consultancies might need to outsource execution, and we have a team in place for that.
+This is what I used to do in the past at Singular Reach: coaching and done-for-you marketing campaigns for boutique consulting firms.
+Clients who had junior staff available usually hired us to develop in-house capabilities.
+Smaller consultancies sometimes needed to outsource execution, and we had a team in place for that.

 My work with partners and solo consultants, however, is one of an advisor.

 An advisor only sells advice - not execution with advice.
 Clients are buying access to my practical experience and specific knowledge.
 When (and if) they need outside support, I’ll make direct introductions to vetted specialists.

 It turns out that knowing what to do is the first step to actually do it.
 When clients hire you, they buy an outcome.
 And while many can perform a job, very few know which job needs to be performed to generate the desired outcome.